 Other Types of Motor Vehicle Crashes.
 It’s not always two vehicles that crash.
 Sometimes, there are more than two cars.
 In fact, our experienced Peoria car crash lawyers have worked on cases involving multiple vehicles, such as pile-ups, where there may be numerous responsible parties, all sharing partial responsibility, and liability for the crash.
 Further, our law office routinely helps those in bicycle accidents, motorcycle accidents, pedestrians who are struck by negligent drivers, and those involved in bus accidents.
-Finally, we help people who are injured by commercial drivers, such as big rigs and semi-trucks.
+Finally, we help people who are injured in truck accidents.

 When motor vehicles collide, they can cause incredible damages, both to property and to life and limb.
 If you’ve survived a car accident, then you probably have a lot of pain and discomfort.
 There’s a reason for this.
 Even minor impacts can cause your body to jerk back and forth violently inside the vehicle.
 This back-and-forth motion can cause trauma and strain to your muscles, ligaments, and tendons.
 In serious cases, you may strike against objects, like the dash, the steering wheel, or the windows.
 Even devices that are designed to protect you – like the seat belt and airbag – can be sources of great injury.

 Some of the more common types of injuries we see are:

 If you experience any of these symptoms after a crash, you should contact a Peoria car accident attorney right away.